Introduction

 Private Sub Form_BeforeUpdate(Cancel As Integer) Me![EditedBy] = CurrentUser Me![EditedDt] = Now End Sub

-These fields will be added to the Data Entry/Editing Form from the Table but will be kept hidden or disabled to prevent manual changes.
-The familiar function =Now() gives the Date/Time Stamp value and the Current User built-in function provides the User Name, from the current instance of the database opened in the Workstation.
-We are focusing on the usage of the CurrentUser() method.
+These fields will be added to the Data Entry/Editing Form from the Table, but will be kept hidden or disabled to prevent manual changes.
+The familiar =Now()

 The Admin User.

-But, if the database is not implemented with Microsoft Access Security then the CurrentUser() function will always return the value Admin.
-Any user who opens an Unsecured Database in a network will be silently logged in by MS-Access as Admin User, as a member of the Admins Group Account, and will never prompt for any User Name or Password.
+function will always return the value Admin.
+Any user who opens an unsecured database on a network is automatically logged in by MS-Access as the Admin user, a member of the Admins group, without being prompted for a user name or password.

 Finding Computer Name